cindylinsf/MSc_Thesis_24/README.md

 - Included in the submission zip folder

 # A weblog
-- Daily entries (in `.md` format) documentating iterative development is included in the `progress_logs` organized by month.
+- Daily entries (in `.md` format) documenting iterative development is included in the `progress_logs` organized by month.
 - A PDF is converted from the `.md` format entries, which is included in the zipped folder.
 Please note that the format may have changed during the conversion process.

 # LLM Disclosure